wdconinc/practical-computing-for-scientists/README.md

 ## Google Colaboratory

 In finding a suitable platform for programming exercises, I tried to balance a number of competing criteria:

 - ease of access for students,
 - ease of access for graders,
 - ability to assist students with problems,
 - ability to give feedback to students,
 - ability to track changes and improvements.

-Google Colaboratory fulfills the majority of these requirements.
+Google Colaboratory, at [colab.research.google.com](https://colab.research.google.com), fulfills the majority of these requirements.
 It provides a fully functional programming environment in the web browser (so no local installation is necessary).
 It is built upon the Google Drive framework and allows shared access to files.
 Access to it is included in the W&M Apps account that every student already has.

 Although Google Colaboratory notebooks at first glance seem identical in operation as Google Drive documents (text documents, spreadsheets, or presentation), there is an important difference that is relevant for this class.
 Only the text of the notebooks is shared!
 The loaded libraries or values of variables are not shared among users of the same notebook.
 Keep this in mind when working on a notebook collaboratively.

 ## Suggested Resources

 All necessary resources for this course are available online, though not always in a single place.
 You will be able to complete this course without any required textbooks.
 Nevertheless, the following two resources may be very useful:

 - Practical Computing for Biologists, Haddock and Dunn, ISBN 9780878933914, 9781605354118
 - Numerical Methods in Engineering with Python 3, Kiusalaas, ISBN 9781107033856